oarcscience/ith.oarc.science/volun.md

 </div>

-The file which you submit to sacred-texts is the 'Proof file.'
+The file which you submit to Intangible Textual Heritage is the 'Proof file.'
 This is normally a single HTML file.
-We use the STML parser to generate the output files.
+We use the ITHML parser to generate the output files.
 These files are then uploaded to the site for viewing by the public.

-Most STML markup is enclosed in wavy brackets { }.
+Most ITHML markup is enclosed in wavy brackets { }.

 This is because these brackets are rarely used in pre-20th century books.
 Where brackets occur verbatim in the copytext, you need to 'escape' them using a backslash: \\{ and \\}.

-The following is a primer of the most useful STML tags.
-It doesn't include everything in the STML language, but just the tags which volunteers should be conversant with and insert into transcribed texts.
+The following is a primer of the most useful ITHML tags.
+It doesn't include everything in the ITHML language, but just the tags which volunteers should be conversant with and insert into transcribed texts.
-While using STML is not required, it will greatly improve the presentation of the file at the website and allow scholars to cite the text reliably.
+While using ITHML is not required, it will greatly improve the presentation of the file at the website and allow scholars to cite the text reliably.